Further facts

-One context in which the existence of further facts is debated is that of personal identity across time: in what sense is Alice today really the same person as Alice yesterday, given that across the two days the state of her brain is different and the atoms that constitute her are different?
-One may believe that at bottom, there is nothing more than the atoms and their arrangement at different points in time; while we may for practical purposes come up with some notion of sameness of a person, this notion does not reflect anything deeper about reality.
-Under this view there would be no further facts.
-Alternatively, one may believe that there is a deeper sense in which Alice yesterday and Alice today really are the same person.
-For example, if one believes in Cartesian souls, one may believe that Alice yesterday and Alice today are the same person if and only if they correspond to the same soul.
-Or one may not believe in Cartesian souls, but yet believe that whether Alice yesterday and Alice today are the same person is a question about something other than facts about which atoms constitute them and how they are arranged.
+One context in which the existence of further facts is debated is that of personal identity across time: in what sense is Alice today the same person as Alice yesterday, given that across the two days the state of her brain is different and the atoms that constitute her are different?
+On the one hand, we may believe that at bottom, there is nothing more than the atoms and their arrangement at different points in time; while we may for practical purposes come up with some notion of sameness of a person, this notion does not reflect anything deeper about reality.
+Under such a view there would be no further facts.
+On the other hand, we may believe that there is an additional fact of the matter whether Alice yesterday and Alice today really are the same person.
+For example, if we believe in Cartesian souls, we may believe that Alice yesterday and Alice today are the same person if and only if they correspond to the same soul.
+Or we may not believe in Cartesian souls, but yet believe that whether Alice yesterday and Alice today are the same person is a question about something other than facts about which atoms constitute them and how they are arranged.
 These would both be further-fact views.

-The debate about further facts about personal identity over time is most closely associated with Derek Parfit.
+This debate about further facts concerning personal identity over time is most closely associated with Derek Parfit.
 In his Reasons and Persons, he describes the non-reductionist's view that "personal identity is a deep further fact, distinct from physical and psychological continuity".
 Parfit takes a reductionist stance and argues against this further-fact view.
-As a result it is not clear whether a person has any reason to be worried about his or her future self in a special way that does not also apply to worrying about others, with Parfit arguing that it is plausible that "only the deep further fact gives me a reason to be specially concerned about my future" (his so-called "Extreme Claim").
-Sydney Shoemaker objects that it is not clear how a further fact would give a reason for such special concerns, either.
-Harold Langsam has attempted to give a positive account of how a further fact would give such a reason.
+As a result it is not clear whether a person has any reason to be worried about his or her future self in a special way that does not also apply to worrying about others: Parfit argues that it is plausible that "only the [implausible] deep further fact gives me a reason to be specially concerned about my future".
+Sydney Shoemaker objected that it is not clear how a further fact would give a reason for such special concerns either; Harold Langsam attempted to give a positive account of how a further fact would give such a reason.